International Foundation for Functional Gastrointestinal Disorders

 Information for members, physicians, patients and the media related to digestive diseases from specialists committed to quality in patient care.

 The Section on Women's Health promotes and expands physical therapy's role in the field of women's health and wellness across the life span.

-Rome III is a valuable resource to general and specialist physicians, mental health professionals, and basic and clinical investigators involved in the study and care of patients with functional GI disorders.
-Included on the website is information about ordering the Rome III book which provides the most up to date information on the epidemiology, pathophysiology, diagnosis and treatment of irritable bowel syndrome, and over 20 more functional GI disorders commonly seen in clinical practice.
+Rome IV is a valuable resource to general and specialist physicians, mental health professionals, and basic and clinical investigators involved in the study and care of patients with functional GI disorders.
+Included on the website is information about ordering the Rome IV boo,k which provides the most up-to-date information on the epidemiology, pathophysiology, diagnosis, and treatment of irritable bowel syndrome, and over 20 more functional GI disorders commonly seen in clinical practice.

 UpToDate Patient Information